sarthak-2000/Eventeny-project/README.md

 # eventeny-project
 This is the interview project for startup named eventeny.
 I will try to deploy this whole application on AWS:

-The WS link would be here -->:
+The AWS deployment link would be here -->: